-• A judge lent the prestige of his judicial office to advance the private interest of a candidate by maintaining a Facebook account on which materials supporting the campaign of his brother for a non-judicial public office were posted.
-The Judge's actions constituted an improper public endorsement of the candidate for public office.
+- A judge lent the prestige of his judicial office to advance the private interest of a candidate by publicly endorsing the candidate in her campaign for reelection.
+The judge's actions constituted an improper public endorsement of the candidate for public office.
 [Violations of Canons 2B and 5(2) of the Texas Code of Judicial Conduct.]
-Public Warning of a County Judge.
-12/5/19.
+Public Warning of a District Court Judge.
+12/4/20. - The judge used her social media in a manner which could be perceived as advancing the private interests of the judge or others or authorizing the use of the judge's name to endorse other candidates for public office, or that conveyed the impression that others are in a special position to influence the judge.
+[Violations of Canons 2B and 5(2) of the Texas Code of Judicial Conduct.]
+Private Warning of a Former District Court Judge.
+12/4/20.